Python Programming Basics tutorial for beginners

 Variables

-Variables store data that can be used and manipulated.
+Variables store data that you can use and manipulate.

-Python is non-typed language, i,e., no need to predefine data types of variable.
+Python is non-typed language, due to which there is no need to predefine data types of variable.

 a = "hello world"